hexpm/specifications/registry-v2.md

 message Package {
   // Package name
   required string name = 1;
-  // If set, the package namespace optional string namespace = 2;
+  // If set, the name of the package repository optional string repository = 2;
 }
 ```